Te Kete Ipurangi Navigation:

 What does the base 3 number 220011 equal in base 10?

-3. Pose the problem for the children to tackle in their groups.
+3. Pose the problem and have students work on this in their groups.

-4. Check that the groups are making progress.
-You may need to give them simpler problems to help them to work out parts b) and c).
+4. As the groups work you may need to give them simpler problems to help them to work out parts b) and c).

-6. Allow students time to write up what they did and to explain why they did what they did.
+6. Allow students time to write up and to explain their solutions.

 Find a way of changing any base 10 number into a base 3 number.